 People only have those rights they can defend.
 Offense is not one of those rights.
 Do not allow legislation to control speech based on offense.
 National and state policy can be theoretical but should be as practical in purpose as possible.

 The practitioner (or local) recommendations were practical.
 They focused on local communities and individuals through hands-on approaches.
-Practitioner was about the little picture.
+The practitioner was about the little picture.

 Practitioner Recommendations (City, County, Neighborhood, Focused, Applied, Therapy)